Not All Learnable Distribution Classes are Privately Learnable: The Construction and Proofs

-Without privacy constraints, all the algorithm $\cA$ has to do is look at the samples to identify the number of components $d$, and then calculate the sample mean corresponding to the samples from the first component (as we did in the proof of Lemma~\ref{lem:non_priv_ub}).
-The desired guarantee is immediate by the guarantees of that lemma.
+Without privacy, assume we have a distribution $\cD \equiv \cD_{\frac{1}{2} \useconstant{c}, d, p} \in \cH_{\frac{1}{2} \useconstant{c}, d}$ with $p \in \brk{0, 1}^d$ as our ground truth.
+Without privacy, all the algorithm $\cA$ has to do is work as we described in the proof of Lemma~\ref{lem:non_priv_ub}.
+In that lemma, we showed how many samples suffice to obtain an adequate number of samples from the first component (the binary product distribution component).
+Thus, the algorithm will look at the samples from that component to identify $d$, and then calculate the corresponding sample mean.
+The desired guarantee then is immediate by the guarantees of that lemma.